 Education, employment and training

-Parkville College is established within youth justice centres to provide a broad range of vocational and educational programs and linkages to the community.
+Parkville College (external link) is established within youth justice centres to provide a broad range of vocational and educational programs and linkages to the community.